Create Organization Assignment Block

 Configuration options allow assigning a court to a case, a special type of organization assignment.

-The companion "Matter Organization Assignments V2" list is designed to show organization assignments or court assignments made with this block.
+The companion "Matter Organization Assignments V2" list is designed to show organization assignments assignments made with this block.
 See below for notes on configuring the list view.